olavolav/te-causality/README.md

 ## Installation

 There are two ways to install: Manually or via Docker.

 The Docker installation is not fully completed at this time, but it does work.
-(The FLANN library is missing, and instructions for a volume for importing and exporting data.)
+(The FLANN library is missing.)

 ### Option A: Install via Docker